Single Finest, 1645 Charles I, Gold Oxford ‘Declaration Unite’, MS61

 Only 2 other coins with this date publicly traded in the last 20+ years.

-Single Finest example of this incredibly rare coin of Charles I. This is the highest grade awarded for any Oxford Unite of any year at NGC with only 3 best this at PCGS by a single point.
+Single Finest example of this incredibly rare coin of Charles I. This is one of the highest grades awarded for any Oxford Unite of any year with few obtaining a mint state designation.
 For 1645 PCGS have none graded and NGC only record one other at AU55.

 We can only find 2 examples of any type of 1645 Unites publicly sold in the last 20+ years.
 Only one of these being of this type with 3 plumes (the 3 plumes signify the Oxford Mint but were later removed and a single plume used).